YOU CAN MAKE A DIRECT IMPACT ON A CHILD’S LIFE

 Affording basic necessities as children grow is the leading cause of how families fall into poverty, forcing children to wear shoes that are too big or too small, borrow a warm coat to play outside, or go without daily essentials, impacting their overall health and well-being.
 See below - what a child receives throughout the year!

-Winter Coat, Boots, Warm Socks, Mittens, Snow Pants, Hat, Sneakers
+Winter Coat, Boots, Warm Socks, Mittens, Snow Pants, Hat

 Children deserve to have the most essential clothing to be safe and warm through long Vermont winters.
 Sneakers that fit bring joy and help children to live their best childhood and focus on learning.

 Each year, children are given a list of required supplies for the school year.
 Low-income families spend approximately $280-$500 per child.
-For many, school supplies do not rise to the top of survival needs, and children must borrow or go without.
+For many, school supplies do not rise to the top of survival needs, and children must go without resources they need to learn.

 “Thank you for the great backpack.
 You are so kind.
 I had no backpack.”